isaacnmm/pestpolicy-hugo2XX/content/posts/who-makes-county-line-tillers/index.md

 Many of the tractor Implements we use to break or till our land or lawns are manufactured in the US.
 Finish mowers
 and [tillers](https://pestpolicy.com/best-electric-tiller-for-clay-soil/) are mainly manufactured in Italy.
 - Well, some wheels, ripper teeth, cutting edges, blades, gears, gearboxes, steel are made in China.
-But,*who makes county line tillers?�*
+But,*who makes county line tillers?*
 **Simple answer - county line tillers are manufactured by King Kutter - great for the yard, garden, or raised beds.
 Its a private label for TSC.
-In fact, you'll notice the King Kutter phone number stuck on the implement.�**
+In fact, you'll notice the King Kutter phone number stuck on the implement.**
 ## Details: Who Makes County Line Tillers?
 Well, CountyLine Rotary Tiller is an excellent
 [garden cultivator](https://pestpolicy.com/best-garden-tiller-for-a-woman/)